 On Etihad Airways, the First Class cabin is located on the forward upper deck of the A380.
 The First Class cabin on Etihad’s A380 is stylish, with two beautifully crafted walls framing a small corridor leading to the forward staircase and contain the sliding entrance doors of the Apartments.
 The lighting patterns in the ceiling projects Arabian mosaic-like figures on the walls and floor, adding to the relaxing atmosphere.

-Etihad Airways’ A380 First Class cabin is the industry’s first ever single aisle cabin and there are only nine First Apartments on the plane.
+Etihad Airways’ A380 First Class cabin is the industry’s first-ever single-aisle cabin and there are only nine First Apartments on the plane.
 There are 5 First Apartments on the right side of the cabin (with 2 toilets in the front), while the left side features 4 First Apartments.
 This asymmetry is explained by the fact that the missing 5th First Apartment and lavatories on the left side of the cabin are replaced by The Residence (featuring a private living room, separate en-suite shower room, and a bedroom with a double bed).I have written a full review of my last flight in Etihad First Class Apartment and have taken further pictures on a second trip in Etihad First Class.

 In my humble opinion, for ambience, space, look and style, Etihad is best.
-The Emirates cabin on the A380 is glitzy and full of golds and bright colours which isn’t to my taste, although you can’t argue about the level of luxury offered by Emirates.
+The Emirates cabin on the A380 is glitzy and full of golds and bright colours which aren’t to my taste, although you can’t argue about the level of luxury offered by Emirates.
 The privacy and space is also better on Etihad.
 If you can snag a flight on the new Emirates B777, then you will enjoy a similar level of privacy in these suites to those on Etihad, but it is worth noting that on Etihad, if you travel as a couple you can lower a wall between the suites to enable you to share your experience with a partner.
 This is a major disadvantage when flying Emirates, you are very alone in their new First suites.